 Because we focus on rehabilitation as well as performance enhancement, we have a full gym on the premises, including a variety of equipment intended solely for rehabilitation.

 Do I always see the same therapist?

-At the SPEAR Center, you will always see the same physical therapist that you start with, except for special circumstances such as scheduling difficulties or special diagnoses.
+You will always see the same physical therapist that you start with, except for special circumstances such as scheduling conflicts or special diagnoses.

 How long does each session last?